openSUSE/news-o-o/_posts/2011-03-05-opensuse-weekly-news-issue-165-is-out.markdown

-Outside of the expo show floor, the team FigureÂ 1, â€œParts of the openSUSE team at SCALE9xâ€ was also running "[openSUSE Day](http://www.socallinuxexpo.org/scale9x/special-events/opensuse-day)", taking the opportunity to run a few classroom-styled events on topics like: using YaST, building packages with the [OBS](https://build.opensuse.org/)
+Outside of the expo show floor, the team Figure 1, “Parts of the openSUSE team at SCALE9x” was also running "[openSUSE Day](http://www.socallinuxexpo.org/scale9x/special-events/opensuse-day)", taking the opportunity to run a few classroom-styled events on topics like: using YaST, building packages with the [OBS](https://build.opensuse.org/)